GovStackWorkingGroup/bb-consent/test/plan.md

 Please see the Development section further down for implementation details.

+### Proposing a new scenario

+Scenarios are discussed and approved by the Working Group.
+But anyone is welcome to add a scenario.

+1. Scenarios are proposed and discussed in the following Confluence document: https://govstack-global.atlassian.net/l/cp/Qh3koEkU
+1. After a discussion, the scenario is approved and should be migrated to `test/gherkin/features`.
+1. Once migrated to `test/gherkin/features`, it should be REMOVED from the Confluence document.

 ### Structure

 APIs for the Consent BB are structured in the following top-level URL paths: